swordsmakerspace/.github/profile/README.md

 ### Front End Developer:

-HTML5, CSS3 and JavaScript building blocks of Web pages.
+A Front End Developer writes HTML5, CSS3 and JavaScript code to build blocks of Web pages.

 **HTML5:** is the content.
 <br />